SAP-archive/teched2021-ISP360/exercises/ex1/README.md

 In this exercise we will build backend services with the **SAP AppGyver**.
 We will build three services:

 - To store and read the warranty information
-- To read registered products data from C4C
+- To read registered products data from SAP Sales Cloud
-- To create and read warranty subscription information for given C4C account and registered product
+- To create and read warranty subscription information for given account and registered product

 After completion of this exercise, you would be familiar with

 - Create backend project
 - Creating database tables
 - Perform CRUD operations on them using REST API
-- Consuming external REST endpoints (like C4C OData API)
+- Consuming external REST endpoints (like Sales Cloud OData API)
 - Deploying and testing the service

 ## Exercise 1.1 Opening a backend project